Virtual Headache Specialist

 Summing It All Up

 Pulsatile headaches are a type of headache that is characterized by a throbbing or pulsating sensation.
-While the exact cause of pulsatile headaches is unknown, they may be triggered by certain medical conditions, such as high blood pressure or diabetes.
-Treating the underlying condition can often help reduce the frequency and severity of pulsatile headaches.
+Migraine is by far the most common cause of pulsating or throbbing headache.
+However, they may be triggered by certain health conditions, such as high blood pressure in some.
+Treating the underlying condition can help reduce the frequency and severity of pulsatile headaches.
+Additionally, lifestyle changes, abortive, and preventive medications may also help manage symptoms.
+It is essential to seek medical attention if you experience persistent pulsatile headaches that interfere with your daily activities or are accompanied by other symptoms such as nausea and vomiting or neurological symptoms.
+Ultimately, speaking with your doctor, or optimally, a headache specialist, about the best treatment plan for you is essential.

 IF YOU HAVE HEADACHE, MIGRAINE, OR FACIAL PAIN AND ARE LOOKING FOR ANSWERS ON ANYTHING RELATED TO IT, A HEADACHE SPECIALIST IS HERE TO HELP, FOR FREE!